Pylons/pyramid/docs/narr/install.rst

 various Chameleon libraries, WebOb, Paste, PasteScript, and PasteDeploy libraries are installed.

-Additionally, as shown in the next section, PasteScript (aka *paster*) templates will be registered that make it easy to start a new :mod:`repoze.bfg` project.
+Additionally, as shown in a following chapter, PasteScript (aka *paster*) templates will be registered that make it easy to start a new :mod:`repoze.bfg` project.